telerik/maui-docs/controls/gauge/indicators.md

 - The rotation pivot point is (0.5, 0.5).
 - The needle orientation is from (0.5, 0.5) to (1, 0.5).

 When the gauge draws the needle, the geometry is scaled to the size in which it will be displayed.
 This size is a result of the diameter of the axis arc, and the needle position and offset.
-After that is rotated so that the needle points at the value.
+Then, it is rotated so that the needle points at the value.

 In the following example, the angle of rotation is 45 degrees and, in this case, coincides with the needle value.